OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-06.md

 ## Mark 6:40

-So they sat down in groups of hundreds and fifties.
+So they sat down in organised groups.

 ## Mark 6:41